 Assuming you perform well in all your modules your Access to HE Diploma could be worth up to 144 UCAS points.
 This is equivalent to 3 As at A Level which is a high enough grade for most undergraduate degrees.

-It should be noted however, that despite most universities accepting Access to HE Diplomas – some do not.
-Make sure to check the entry requirements before enrolling so you can be sure it’s the right choice for you.
+It should be noted, however, that despite most universities accepting Access to HE Diplomas – some do not.
+Make sure to check the entry requirements before enrolling on Access courses so you can be sure it’s the right choice for you.

-learndirect are one of the UK’s leading online learning providers.
+learndirect is the UK’s leading online learning provider.
 We offer a variety of A Levels and Access to HE Diplomas to suit your needs.

 All our courses have an expert tutor to guide you through your studies and flexible payment options to help you spread the cost.